Roger Mayweather, mentor to nephew Floyd, dead at 58

-(Reuters) - Roger Mayweather, trainer to nephew and champion boxer Floyd Mayweather, has died at 58 after a long battle with diabetes, his camp said on Tuesday.
+(Reuters) - Roger Mayweather, trainer to nephew and champion boxer Floyd Mayweather, has died at 58, U.S. media reported on Tuesday.

 Before becoming a legendary cornerman, the Grand Rapids, Michigan native was a champion in his own right.